Skip to main content

 note

-Users with View permissions cannot delete instance in shared application
+Users with View permissions cannot delete environment in shared application

 Endpoints